 - Pascal Autréau (RC), has vineyards in Dizy and Champillon.

 - Michel Bahuchet (RM), whose range includes a vintage Champagne.

 - Boucher (RM), has 9 ha of vineyards in two villages and an annual production of 85 000 bottles.

 - Devavry (RM), also Bertrand Devavry, has 12 ha of vineyards and an annual production of 80 000 bottles.
-The wide range includes three vintage Champagnes: the regular one composed of 70% Chardonnay, 20% Pinot Meunier, and 10% Pinot Noir (refers to the 2010 vintage), a Blanc de Blancs which is 100% Chardonnay, and Pur Sang which also is a blanc de blancs from 100% Chardonnay.
+The wide range includes three vintage Champagnes: Millésime which is composed of 70% Chardonnay, 20% Pinot Meunier, and 10% Pinot Noir (refers to the 2010 and 2012 vintages), a Blanc de Blancs which is 100% Chardonnay, and Pur Sang which also is a blanc de blancs from 100% Chardonnay.
 Achille and Sienna are oak barrel-vinified cuvées, and both Chardonnay-dominated.
 Some older vintage are available under the designation Trésors de Cave.
 Also sells Champagnes under the name:

-- Cuvée Carbon (Facebook page) launched in 2011 and which has its own flashy website.
+- Carbon (Facebook page), also Cuvée Carbon, launched in 2011 and which has its own flashy website.
 The black bottles is clad with carbon fiber cloth, in line with the name.
 The range is composed of three vintage Champagnes: the regular one is composed of 80% Chardonnay from Avize, Chouilly, and Oger, and 20% Pinot Noir from Aÿ, and there is also a rosé and a blanc de blancs.
 The pricing is ambitious and there are also larger format bottles available.

 - Gelin-Fauvet & Fils (RC, Facebook page)